I offer online computer programming lessons, to students of

 I adapt my lessons according to the age, experience level, and interests of the student but in general you will learn:

-In the lessons we shall make use of a software system called Biksel, which I have developed in order to aid learning and teaching of the C programming language.
+In the lessons we shall make use of a software system called Biksel, which I have developed as a tool to help people learn and teach programming.
 Biksel is free / open-source software and is available for use by anyone, regardless of whether you are taking my lessons.

 Lesson type | Lesson length | Price per student |